BillZito/vehicle-detection/README.md

 Steps:

 1. Perform HOG feature extraction on car & non-car images
-1. Normalize features and randomize
-1. Train a Linear SVM classifier
+1. Normalize features, randomize, and train a Linear SVM classifier
 1. Search for vehicles in images using sliding windows
 1. Use time-series heat map to reject outliers and follow detected vehicles
 1. Run pipeline on a video stream